 This sandwich is best served when the baguette and tofu are slightly warm, but the vegetables are raw and still crunchy.
 I recommend toasting your baguette in the toaster oven for just a few minutes prior to assembling.

-Looking for more delicious vegan recipes?
+Looking for more delicious vegan recipes and sandwiches?
 Check out the ones below!Vegan Sesame ‘Beef’ Udon Noodles

 Hoisin Tofu Bao